timmullin/elevate/docs-website-src/content/blockers.md

   * The system **must** not be setup to use a remote database server.
 * Some **EA4 packages** are not supported on AlmaLinux 8.
   * Example: PHP versions 5.4 through 7.1 are available on CentOS 7 but not AlmaLinux 8.
 You would need to remove these packages before upgrading.
 Doing so might impact your system users.
 Proceed with caution.
-* The system **must** be able to control the boot process by changing the GRUB2 configuration (unless using the --no-leap option).
+* The system **must** be able to control the boot process by changing the GRUB2 configuration (unless using the --no-leapp option).
   * The reason for this is that the leapp framework which performs the upgrade of distribution-provided software needs to be able to run a custom early boot environment (initrd) in order to safely upgrade the distribution.
   * We check for this by seeing whether the kernel the system is currently running is the same version as that which the system believes is the default boot option.
   * We also check that there is a valid GRUB2 config.